CompCogNeuro/sims/ch10/stroop/README.md

 * Click on `Stroop Train` next to `TrainPats` view the patterns.

-There are 4 different inputs: `Gw` = reading the word "green", `Rw` = reading the word "red", `gc` = naming the green color, `rc` = naming the red color.
+There are 4 different input patterns shown in the window that opens up: `Gw` = reading the word "green", `Rw` = reading the word "red", `gc` = naming the green color, `rc` = naming the red color.
 The frequency of these events is controlled by the last column in the table.
 You can see that the word reading events have a frequency of 6, while the color naming events are at 2.
 This frequency difference causes word reading to be stronger than color naming.
 Note that by using training to establish the strength of the different pathways, the model very naturally accounts for the benchmark [MacLeod & Dunbar (1988)](#references) training experiments.
 Also, we never train the conflict conditions -- just the pure cases, assuming Stroop stimuli are rare in the real world.

 Now, let's train the network.